May 25, 2026 · AI

 Think about what gets unlocked at this price point.
 Continuous content moderation across an entire feed.
 Real-time trend analysis per platform per region.
 Mass cross-platform post variation generated on the fly.
 AI agents that monitor brand mentions and respond in voice.
 Automated competitive teardowns refreshed daily instead of quarterly.
 All of these have been gated by token costs at the volumes that real social workflows require.

 At a 34x cost reduction on output tokens, those constraints relax simultaneously, with two effects that hit social at the same time.
-First, the AI tools social media managers already use, content generators, scheduling assistants, analytics summarizers, social listening dashboards, get cheaper to operate and faster to ship features.
+First, the AI tools marketers already use, content generators, scheduling assistants, analytics summarizers, social listening dashboards, get cheaper to operate and faster to ship features.
 Second, and more disruptive, the AI-powered discovery tools that consumers use to find brands and creators multiply, and all of them draw from the same social signals you’ve been quietly building for years.

 The Numbers